 Keeping original IP exposed makes attacker life easier to prepare for an attack directly on the server.

-You might be using cloud-based security, but if you haven’t taken necessary action to hide the actual server IP then most probably hacker will find that and turn your website down and hurt the business and reputation.
-DDoS is dangerous for online business.
+You might be using cloud-based security, but if you haven’t taken the necessary action to hide the actual server IP, then most probably hackers will find that and turn your website down and hurt the business and reputation.
+DDoS is dangerous for online businesses.

 A recent study by CloudPiercer shows over 70% of cloud-based security protected websites is exposing their real IP address.